Rushian Hepburn-Murphy: Pafos

 On 15 July 2020, Hepburn-Murphy joined Pafos in the Cypriot First Division.
 In his first outing for Pafos, Hepburn-Murphy scored 7 goals in a single pre-season friendly game, a 9–0 victory against a Riga FC XI.
 Hepburn-Murphy made his competitive debut on 22 August 2020, in a 2–2 home draw against Omonia.

 On 7 January 2021, Hepburn-Murphy scored his first ever goal in the Cypriot First Division, in a 5–0 victory over Olympiakos Nicosia.

 Hepburn-Murphy was released at the end of the 2021–22 Cypriot First Division season, which he had missed the entirety of due to injury.

 Swindon Town

 On 1 September 2022, Hepburn-Murphy returned to England, joining League Two club Swindon Town.
 He made his Swindon Town debut on 20 September 2022, scoring their only goal in a 3–1 home defeat to Plymouth Argyle in the EFL Trophy.
+On 2 May 2024, Swindon announced he would be leaving in the summer when his contract expired.

+Crawley Town

+On 28 June 2024, it was announced that Hepburn-Murphy would sign for League One club Crawley Town following the expiry of his Swindon contract.
+Hepburn-Murphy made his debut for the club in a 2–1 league win at home to Blackpool on 10 August, in which Hepburn-Murphy scored the opening goal.

+Milton Keynes Dons

+On 11 June 2025, Hepburn-Murphy joined League Two club Milton Keynes Dons for an undisclosed fee.
+He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.